Canon 650D vs 77D

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 4 years and 8 months of technical progress since the 650D launch.

-The review scores listed above should be treated with care, though.
+The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 As an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.